sori-16/todo-app/README.md

 1. Create a new repository on GitHub
 2. Upload all files
 3. Enable GitHub Pages in repository settings
-4. Your app will be live at `https://yourusername.github.io/taskmaster`

 ## 📦 Project Structure